dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Order cyclists by # of peak-time journeys -> frequency distribution -> POWER LAW??

-- observong the visual spatio-temporal anaylsis = lines on a map + fluctuation for each day of the week
+- observong the visual spatio-temporal anaylsis = lines on a map (visual saliency) + fluctuation for each day of the week